Jaundice in babies

 Key points to remember

-- jaundice means yellow skin
+- jaundice means yellow colouring of the skin and whites of the eyes

 - there are many causes of jaundice